ELBOW – TENDINOPATHY EXPLAINED & DIAGNOSIS

-- TENDINOPATHY: is typically used to describe any problem involving a tendon
+- TENDINOPATHY: is typically used to describe any problem involving a tendon.
+The tendons can be worn, injured, stretched, and/or torn.

 - TENDONITIS: Once used to describe almost any tendon pain, medical professionals now only use the term tendonitis to describe acute inflammation of the tendon due to small (micro) tears (the suffix “itis” indicates inflammation)